I’ve been looking at the best low impact cardio machines that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 There are some pretty funky machines out in the market these days.
 They can actually enhance a living space looking like a piece of sculpture.
 Take a look at this one which uses water instead of air as resistance.
 They seem to be getting popular.

 I haven’t used a “water” rowing machine yet so I can’t give an opinion of it in action.
 They do look cool though and prices are coming down.
-Above is a rower by GOROWINGO and is cheaper other than quality rowing machines.
+Above is a rower by GOROWINGO and is cheaper than other similar quality rowing machines.

 Rowing machine drawbacks